 Also read: Best Text Analysis Tools & Software

 Better employee engagement

 Similarly to increasing customer satisfaction, businesses can also use business intelligence to improve their employee satisfaction.
 By integrating the software with a survey tool, business intelligence can provide insights on what employees do and don’t like about working for the company.
 If the business gets a lot of similar answers, they know what they need to address in order to improve employee engagement and satisfaction.

 When companies make data-driven decisions, higher revenue is bound to follow.
 In fact, 51 percent of organizations using BI software in 2020 said they’d achieved better financial performance.
 This increase is because businesses can actually see where they’re failing and succeeding in their business.
 That way, they can adjust any areas they’re underperforming in and continue with the areas where they’re succeeding.

-By analyzing user reviews and the feature lists for a variety of business intelligence platforms, we’ve narrowed down this list of the top business intelligence software for 2021.
+By analyzing user reviews and the feature lists for a variety of business intelligence platforms, we’ve narrowed down this list of the top business intelligence software.